BelaPlatform/bela_newBlog/docs/_posts/2019-09-15-disabled-artist-led-music-technology-charles-matthews.markdown

 ## Bela in my work

 I use Bela on a daily basis and have for the last couple of years.
 As an embedded computer designed to handle sound it helps me move from making controllers toward making what I might more readily call instruments: self-contained objects that don’t require an expensive laptop sitting at the side doing all the hard work.
-This helps create contexts that de-emphasises screens places the focus on more tangible types of interaction.
+This helps create contexts that de-emphasises screens and places the focus on more tangible types of interaction.

 {% include single-image.html fileName="matthews/2-1024x768.jpg" caption="A visitor explores an exhibition of instruments created by a group of Disabled students through the Hidden Sounds course at City Lit. "%}